lucs/Test-Selector/README.md

     my $s1 = 'abc';
     ok(
         $s1.chars == $s1.flip.chars,
-        "A string backwards has the same number of characters.", );
+        "A reversed string is the same length as the original string.", );

     my $s2 = 'xYz';